Skip to Content

 What Metamorphic Rocks are found in Alabama?

-The majority of metamorphic rocks in Alabama range in age from Precambrian to Devonian.
+Most metamorphic rocks in Alabama range in age from Precambrian to Devonian.

 Most of the metamorphic rocks in Alabama are found within the Piedmont Upland area and consist of schist, gneiss, quartzite, or marble.
 Let’s check out the below table to see what metamorphic rocks are found in Alabama and where.